Vicente Romo: MLB comeback

 On May 24, 1982, Romo's contract was again purchased, this time by his original major league team, the Dodgers.
 Four days later, Romo made his first major league appearance in eight years, pitching two shutout innings against the Chicago Cubs.
 He was moved into the starting rotation in June to replace the injured Burt Hooton, but struggled, going 0–1 with a 5.40 ERA in his first four starts.

 After one relief appearance, he pitched seven scoreless innings against the Montreal Expos on July 19 for his first major league victory since 1974, and first as a starter since 1970.
 Unfortunately, in his next start against the San Francisco Giants, he suffered a leg injury in the second inning and missed the rest of the season.
 His contract was sold back to the Azules after the season.
 He went on to pitch four more seasons in Mexico, finishing his career with the Leones de Yucatán in 1986.

 Overview

 In an eight-season career, Romo posted a 32–33 record with a 3.36 ERA, 52 saves, and 416 strikeouts in 335 games pitched.
 In Mexico, he had a 182–106 record in 16 seasons, and holds the career record for best ERA with at least 2,000 innings pitched at 2.49.
 He also holds a number of Mexican Pacific League records.

+Honors

+In 1992, Romo was inducted into the Mexican Professional Baseball Hall of Fame.
+In 2010, Romo and his brother Enrique had their uniform numbers retired by Yaquis de Obregón of the Mexican Winter League.

+Personal life

+Romo worked as a mechanic in the off-season.